 Water Near Foundation

 Pools of water can be caused by a number of factors.
 For example, this water could come from overflowing gutters, leaking faucets, or downspouts pointed in the wrong direction.
 Something as simple as holes in your landscaping could lead to a pool of water and a potential flood issue.
 Melting snow is also a big cause of flooded basements.
 If you’re concerned about cracks in your foundation but can’t get to them because of snow, make sure to ask your snow removal company to shovel snow away from your foundation.

 Downward Slanting Driveway

 If your catch basin cannot contain the excess water, gravity will take over and the water will flow into your garage.
 To make sure this doesn’t happen, you need to keep your catch basin clean and clear of any debris that could accumulate.
-If you’re concerned about how well your catch basin is functioning, click here to have an expert come out and take a look.
+If you’re concerned about how well your catch basin is functioning, have an expert come out and take a look.
 They will be able to suggest solutions and recommend if you should install a backwater valve.

 Flat or Sloped Ground

 If a downward slanting driveway is a cause for concern, just imagine if all of the ground sloped downwards towards your home.
 Ideally, the ground should always slope away from your home on every side.
 This allows rain and snow to naturally flow away from the home.
 If your home is on land that is very flat or slopes towards your home, you have a potential flooding risk on your hands.
-If you’re concerned about the slope of your home, or the quality of your foundation, click here to speak with a professional who will be able to assess the situation for you.

 Tiny Cracks & Crevices